Seresto Collars, A Vet's Perspective

 If you notice any redness or irritation around the collar site, remove the collar and give your dog a bath.
 Dawn dish soap works great here since it removes the oils from the skin (remember, the oil glands are where the medication from the collar are stored - it's NOT absorbed into the blood).
 These reactions are typically noticed within a few hours to days of wearing the collar, and are a good indication we need to consider a different class of preventatives.

 At this time I am still confident in the safety and efficacy of Seresto collars, and will continue to include them in my discussions with all owners regarding flea and tick preventatives.
 I spend a LOT of time outside my normal appointment hours researching vaccinations, medications, preventatives and treatments, and I am always working toward providing the BEST care possible.
-Rest assured that if evidence arises at any time that brings into question the safety of these collars I will let you know.
+Rest assured that if evidence arises at any time that brings into question the safety of these collars I will let my clients know.

 I recommend that any owner who has a concern about a potential adverse effect reach out directly to Elanco using their veterinary hotline at 800-255-6826.
 Each company has their own specialists to answer your questions, and Elanco is no exception.
 When you purchase your products directly from your veterinarian you get the full support of the companies as well.